istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/_index.md

 ## Introducing `istiod`

-We are dramatically simplifying the experience of installing, running, and upgrading Istio by “embracing the monolith” and consolidating our control plane into a single new binary - `istiod`.
+We are dramatically simplifying the experience of installing, running, and upgrading Istio by "embracing the monolith" and consolidating our control plane into a single new binary - `istiod`.
 Operators' lives will get much easier with fewer moving parts which are easier to debug and understand.
 For mesh users, `istiod` doesn’t change any of their experience: all APIs and runtime